Isabel Chenoweth is an award-winning photographer in Connecticut specializing in portraits and fine art.

 Isabel was the 2008 grand prize winner of the National juried exhibit "Close to Home" at Creative Arts Workshop in New Haven, Connecticut, which resulted in a two-person exhibit at the gallery in 2009.
 She has had solo exhibits at Atticus Books, New Haven (2017); the Lyman Center for the Performing Arts in New Haven (2011), the Capitol - Legislative Office Building in Hartford (2007), the Orange Library in Connecticut (2008), and the Loudoun County Library in Leesburg, Virginia (2006).
 Her images have received awards in juried exhibits at ArtSpace in Hartford, and Gallery on the Green in Canton, CT and have been included in numerous other juried exhibits including Images in Guilford, CT, and Gallery 14, Hopewell, NJ.
 Her images have also received numerous awards from the University Photographers' Association of America.

 Her recent documentary projects include "Women in Black," an exhibition in 2007 of portraits of seventy-six women judges in Connecticut at the State Capitol sponsored by the Connecticut Bar Foundation.
-An additional forty-three portraits of women judges is expected to be exhibited in 2017.
+An additional forty-one portraits of women judges is expected to be exhibited in 2017.

 She has over 100 images in "Little League, Big Dreams" by Charles Euchner, a documentary study of the Little League World Series and the changing dynamic of youth sports in America.
 She has also completed a series of images depicting over 60 neighborhood parks in Boston as part of a commissioned study on immigrants and the use of urban public spaces.

-Recent travel portfolios include Iceland, Greece, Guatemala, Barcelona, and London.
+Recent travel portfolios include Iceland, Curacao, Greece, Guatemala, Barcelona, and London.
 Isabel's fine art images are available for purchase as large wall pieces in canvas, acrylic, aluminum, and archival fine art papers suitable for framing.